Sairyss/domain-driven-hexagon/README.md

 - This is a sophisticated architecture which requires a firm understanding of quality software principles, such as SOLID, Clean/Hexagonal Architecture, Domain-Driven Design, etc. Any team implementing such a solution will almost certainly require an expert to drive the solution and keep it from evolving the wrong way and accumulating technical debt.

-- This approach is not recommended for small applications.
-There is added up-front complexity to support the architecture, such as more boilerplate code, abstractions, data mapping etc. thus this architecture is generally ill-suited to simple CRUD applications and could over-complicate such solutions.
+- This architecture is not recommended for small applications.
+There is added up-front complexity to support it, such as more boilerplate code, abstractions, data mapping etc. thus this architecture is generally ill-suited to simple CRUD applications and could over-complicate such solutions.

+**Note**: though using a complete architecture described below is not recommended in simple applications with not a lot of business logic, some of the described below principles **can** be used in a small-medium applications, especially practices described in [Other recommendations and best practices](#Other-recommendations-and-best-practices) section below.

 # Diagram